Orchestrate a RAG system

 Scenario

-Imagine you want to build an app that gives recommendations about hotels.
+Imagine you want to build an app that gives recommendations about hotels in London.
 In the app, you want an agent that can not only recommend hotels but answer questions that the users might have about them.

 You’ve selected a GPT-4 model to provide generative answers.
 You now want to put together a RAG system that will provide grounding data to the model based on other users reviews, guiding the chat’s behavior into giving personalized recommendations.